736 Naval Air Squadron

-736 Naval Air Squadron (736 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was most recently recommissioned at HMS Seahawk, RNAS Culdrose in June 2013 to fly the BAE Systems Hawk, mainly in the maritime aggressor role, following the disbandment of the Fleet Requirements and Aircraft Direction Unit (FRADU) and operated up until March 2022.
+736 Naval Air Squadron (736 NAS), also referred to as 736 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was most recently recommissioned at RNAS Culdrose in June 2013 to fly the BAE Systems Hawk T1/T1A as the Maritime Aggressor Squadron following the disbandment of the Fleet Requirements and Aircraft Direction Unit (FRADU) and operated up until March 2022.

 It initially formed as the School of Air Combat in May 1943 at HMS Heron, RNAS Yeovilton.
 In September 1943 it moved to HMS Vulture, RNAS St Merryn, where it became the Fighter Combat School and it created an independent 'B' Flight for fighter affiliation work between March and September 1945.
-736 Naval Air Squadron moved to HMS Seahawk, RNAS Culdrose in February 1950 as the Naval Air Fighter School in the 52nd Training Air Group, but disbanded in August 1952.
+736 Naval Air Squadron moved to HMS Seahawk, RNAS Culdrosein February 1950 as the Naval Air Fighter School in the 52nd Training Air Group, but disbanded in August 1952.

 Immediately the following day, the squadron reformed at HMS Seahawk, RNAS Culdrose out of 702 Naval Air Squadron as an Advanced Jet Flying School and in November 1953 it moved to HMS Fulmar, RNAS Lossiemouth.
-736 Naval Air Squadron disbanded there in March 1965, but what was left became 764 Naval Air Squadron ‘B’ Flight.
+736 Naval Air Squadron disbanded there in March 1965, but what was left became ‘B’ Flight 764 Naval Air Squadron.

 The squadron reformed the same day at Lossiemouth from 809 Naval Air Squadron as a Jet Strike Training Squadron.
 1966.
-In March 1967, its aircraft were part of the group that bombed and set on fire the supertanker SS Torrey Canyon aground and leaking crude oil on Seven Sisters rocks off Cornwall.
+In March 1967, its aircraft were part of the group that bombed and set on fire the supertanker aground and leaking crude oil on Seven Sisters rocks off Cornwall.
 The squadron disbanded in February 1972.